Mc-Cheater/Portfolio/README.md

 Hashian , Liu (2011).
 A Hypergraph-based Method for Discovering Semantically Associated Itemsets.
 IEEE 11th International Conference on Data Mining.

+<a id="2">[2]</a>
+Perrozi, Al–Rfou, Skiena (2014).
+DeepWalk: Online Learning of Social RepresentationsIEEE 11th International Conference on Data Mining.
+ACMProceedings of the 20th ACM SIGKDD international conference on Knowledge discovery and data mining p.
+701–710 .

+<a id="3">[3]</a>
+Aditya, Grover (2016).
+node2vec: Scalable Feature Learning for Networks.
+ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD), 2016.
 </details>